 Becoming a Tahoe Keeper is easy and free

 To keep our freedom to launch at informal sites around Tahoe while we do our part to protect this beautiful resource, paddlers can join the Tahoe Keepers and get a Proof of Training card to signify their completion of the training.
 Being a Tahoe Keeper identifies you as a responsible and informed paddler who has completed the self-inspection and decontamination training.
 You will also receive a Tahoe Keeper decal that can be proudly displayed on your watercraft or car to identify you as a Tahoe Keeper.
 The self-inspection training program for kayaks, canoes and paddleboards is free and voluntary to participate in.
 Widespread participation in this voluntary training program can help prevent future restrictions on recreational opportunities in Tahoe.
 Today, there are almost 3000 Tahoe Keepers signed up!

 To join, you can take a short quiz to ensure you understand how to self-inspect and decontaminate your watercraft and gear.
-To learn how to Clean, Drain, Dry and Dispose every time, watch the training video or visit the Education Page.
+To learn how to Clean, Drain, Dry and Dispose every time, watch the training video.
 Once you pass the Tahoe Keeper quiz, you may register as a Tahoe Keeper, request Tahoe Keeper decals for each of your watercraft, and receive your Proof of Training credentials.

 We also invite you to join the Tahoe Keepers on Facebook.
 There you can meet other informed paddlers, find or organize paddling events and gatherings, and share your own stories and photos.

 We are here to help

 If you find AIS on your equipment or you are arriving at Lake Tahoe from a region with infested waterbodies, inspections and decontamination are available free of charge at the roadside watercraft inspection stations.